Pajsije of Janjevo: Life

-Serbian Patriarch

 When the news of Jovan's sentence arrived in Peć, Pajsije was elected patriarch on October 4, 1614.
 The new patriarch soon established relations with Tsardom of Russia.
 His name appeared in Russian state documents beginning in 1622 during the reign of Patriarch Philaret of Moscow and his son, Emperor Michael I of Russia.
 Pajsije often traveled.
 He visited the half-devastated Žiča Monastery in 1620 and began its repair.
 He visited Belgrade in 1632 and Šišatovac Monastery, which contains the relics of Saint Stefan Štiljanović on October 7, 1632.
 The patriarch, together with Jeftimije, Metropolitan of Niš and Leskovac, also visited Bishop Maxim Predojević of the Eparchy of Marča in Austro-Hungary (today's Croatia).

 The militant policy of Patriarch Jovan ended with his mysterious death in Constantinople (Istanbul) but his successor, Pajsije adopted a more passive policy with both the Turks in Constantinople and the Pope in Rome.
 Pajsije realized that open rebellion could not set things right.
 Very early on he turned for aid to the Tsardom of Russia which had for a while already been a source of literary (service books) and some financial support.
 As the head of the Church, he worked earnestly to strengthen the faltering spirit of the nation through the constant celebration of liturgy and intense writing.
 He wrote a biography about the last Serbian emperor, Stefan Uroš V, and composed a Service to him.
 In his "Life of Emperor Uroš", Pajsije sought to connect this ruler to the uninterrupted line of Serbian history.
 His work started with the Nemanjić ancestry and continued to own time, with Uroš's life representing only one episode.
 In the book, Pajsije himself reveals his larger ambition: "It was my desire to understand and learn this: whence the Serbs originated, and for what purpose".

 He also wrote the Service to St. Symon (Stefan the First-Crowned) and his successor, Gavrilo I (1648–1655) who, like Jovan Kantul, would die a martyr's death while in Turkish captivity in Bursa in 1659.

 Pajsije's policy towards the Turks was compromising and always changing with every new Sultan.
 He outlived four of them, (Ahmed I, Mustafa I, Osman II and Murad IV).
 He also contemplated the question of union with the Roman Catholic Church informing Pope Urban VIII about the main obstacles separating Catholics and Orthodox faithful alike.